SwegMax/Swegmax/README.md

 ## Hi there 👋
 I am Jervis, a software developer with experience developing mobile apps in Java & Kotlin 🤖.
-Beyond native development, I have expanded into full-stack web 🖥️developement with React.js/Node.js stack and created cross platform apps with Flutter.
+Beyond native development, I have expanded into full-stack web 🖥️developement with React.js/Node.js stack and cross platform apps with Flutter.

-Currently, my aim is to create cross-platform tools and add-ons 📦 to modularise core services such as Payment, Search and Security.
+Currently, my aim is to create tools and add-ons 📦 to modularise core services such as Payment, Search and Security.

 - I'm currently working on add-on modules (SDKs) for all platforms
 - I'm currently learning about Payment SDKs